n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 A sequence matching "_Consonant_,Halant,ZWJ,_Consonant_" or "_Consonant_,Halant,ZWNJ,_Consonant_" must not be flagged to form a conjunct.

+> Note: The presence of the "ZWJ" in a
+> "_Consonant_,Halant,ZWJ,_Consonant_" sequence should automatically
+> inhibit any `cjct` feature rules from matching the sequence as valid
+> input, and thus prevent the `cjct` substitution from being applied.

+> Note: The presence of the "ZWNJ" in a
+> "_Consonant_,Halant,ZWNJ,_Consonant_" sequence means that the
+> "_Consonant_,Halant,ZWNJ" subsequence will match the
+> regular-expression test in stage 1 as the end of a syllable.
+>
+> Because OpenType shaping features in `<bng2>` are defined as
+> applying only within an individual syllable, this means that the
+> presence of the "ZWNJ" will automatically prevent the application of
+> a `cjct` feature by triggering the identification of a syllable
+> break between the two consonants.
+>
+> The fact that the regular-expression tests identify a syllable break
+> after the "_Consonant_,Halant,ZWNJ" is a byproduct of OpenType
+> shaping and Unicode encoding, however, and might not have any
+> significance with regard to the definition of syllables used in the
+> language or orthography of the text.
+>
+> Note, also: The presence of the "ZWJ" means that a
+> "_Consonant_,Halant,ZWJ" sequence may match the regular-expression
+> test in stage 1 as the end of a syllable, even without being
+> followed by a base consonant or syllable base.
+By definition,
+> however, a "_Consonant_,Halant,ZWJ" syllable identified in stage 1
+> cannot also include a "_Consonant_" after the ZWJ.

 The font's GSUB rules might be implemented so that `cjct` substitutions apply to half-form consonants; therefore, this feature